End of Life Care for Patients with Disorders of Consciousness

 Full Outline of Unresponsiveness (FOUR) Score

 FOUR is another tool used to assess the severity of coma.
-It is considered to be a more accurate tool for patients ventilated, and for those with only brainstem reflexes (1).
+It is considered to be more accurate for ventilated patients and for those with only brainstem reflexes (1).

 Rancho Los Amigos Levels of Cognitive Functioning Scale (RLA)